-According to eco green equipment, ” Their hollow, rounded shape takes up valuable shape in landfills.
+According to eco-green equipment, ” Their hollow, rounded shape takes up the valuable shape in landfills.
 Additionally, tires often don’t stay buried.
 They have the unfortunate habit of trapping gases like methane and then “bubbling up” through landfills, ripping through landfill liners in the process.”
 You can read the entire article on the Eco Green Equipment website.

 I do not want methane or any of the other petroleum-based yucky stuff in those tires in my food source!

 The Best Materials For Building Your Beds

-The best materials for raised beds is raw wood.
+The best material for raised beds is raw wood.
 The best raw woods are the ones that are unfortunately the most expensive though.
 Some cities and towns may have a hard time finding the right raw wood types also.

 - Black Walnut